Hints of a dark side in Cleveland abduction suspect's life

 Intensely private for years, Ariel Castro recently had been seen taking a young girl to the park and to the playground at the local McDonald’s restaurant, neighbors said.

-One of those neighbors, Israel Lugo, 39, said it was the same little girl who was in the arms of one of the abducted women, Amanda Berry, when she and the others were freed.
+One of those neighbors, Israel Lugo, 39, said it was the same little girl who was in the arms of one of the abducted women, Amanda Berry, when she and the others were freed from the Castro home.
 He was there to witness them leave the house, he said.

 “I’ve seen him with the little girl once or twice.
 He said it was his girlfriend’s daughter,” said Lugo, a self-employed roofing contractor.